blavin3/TM4C123G-ARM_Cortex_M4F/Basic Board-Support Example/README.md

-# Implementation of Board Support Header File
+# Implementation of Board Support Header File in a Basic Sequential Application Program

 ## Motivation
 * Basic code to control the digital outputs of TM4C123G